 The Mount Alexander Youth Mentoring Program matches young people one-on-one with a volunteer adult mentor.
 Mentors meet with their young person on a regular basis, either at the school or in the community.

-The program is delivered through a partnership between CHIRP Community Health, Mount Alexander Shire Council and Castlemaine Secondary College.
-It is funded by the Victorian Government’s Engage!
-Program.
+The program is a partnership between CHIRP Community Health and Castlemaine Secondary College.

 Please note that like all of our volunteering activities, the Youth Mentoring Program has been affected by the COVID-19 pandemic.
 However if you are interested in joining the program as a volunteer please contact us for more information and we will keep you posted about training.

 Who is eligible for the program?

 This program is available to young people aged between 12 and 25 in Mount Alexander who may benefit from regular mentorship from a volunteer mentor.

 A young person might be facing some personal challenges in their life such as difficulties at school, family instability, trouble with their peers, or indecision about vocational goals.
 Some of the young people come from backgrounds of economic and social disadvantage.
 Our volunteer mentors have an understanding of how these difficulties can have an impact on their opportunities in life.